Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and

 where we used the formal definition of the Rosseland mean opacity, $\kappa_R^{-1} = \int_{0}^{\infty} \kappa_\nu^{-1} \partial_T B_\nu \, d\nu \, / \! \int_{0}^{\infty} \partial_T B_\nu \, d\nu$, and the normalization $4 \pi \int_{0}^{\infty} B_\nu\, d\nu = ac\, T^4$.
 The rightmost expression in Eq.~\eqref{eq:R_Morozova} only holds in spherical symmetry.
 Inserting Eq.~\eqref{eq:R_Morozova} in place of $R_\nu$ into Eq.~\eqref{eq:flux_limiter} and then plugging the resulting gray $\lambda$ into Eq.~\eqref{eq:flux_eq} in place of $\lambda_\nu$ gives Eq.~\eqref{eq:lum_eq_ross}.
 For our frequency-dependent radiation-hydrodynamic models, we get Eq.~\eqref{eq:R_factor} from Eq.~\eqref{eq:R_vector}, and

 from Eq.~\eqref{eq:flux_eq} and \eqref{eq:lum_eq}.

-\section{Network Initialization}
+\section{Network initialization}

-To investigate the systematic uncertainties on the nucleosynthesis arising from the NSE-based initialization procedures, we perform the same simulation three times, initializing the nuclear composition either with the backtracking method at $T_\text{NSE} = 6,8$~GK (\texttt{BK6} and \texttt{BK8}), or directly at the temperature recorded at extraction (\texttt{CNSE}).
+To investigate the systematic uncertainties on the nucleosynthesis arising from the NSE-based initialization procedures, we perform the same simulation three times, initializing the nuclear composition either with the backtracking method at $T_\text{NSE} = 6,8$~GK (\texttt{BK6} and \texttt{GK} simulations), or directly at the temperature recorded at extraction (\texttt{CNSE}).

 In Fig.~\ref{fig:yields_NSE}, we show the composition for the \BLh\ ejecta profile at the beginning of the simulation, during the first phase of $r$-process nucleosynthesis, and once the production of the heavy nuclei is complete.
 The cold-NSE initialization misses the early reactions after NSE drop-out (physically happening for many fluid elements during NR simulation times, $t < 0$).
 Moreover, the low temperatures at extraction cause the Boltzmann term in the NSE equation to be overestimated (see Eq.~\eqref{eq:NSEcomp}).
 Together, these two effects suppress or inflate the initial abundances of the isotopes around $A\sim65$ and $A\sim80$, respectively, and fail to capture the very early production of elements above the first peak.